Karunya-Muddana/Native/README.md

 | `PROJECT_ID` | Gemini via Vertex | a GCP project, with `gcloud auth application-default login` |

 Gemini takes either the API key or Vertex credentials; `PROJECT_ID` is what enables image generation.
-Manage everything else — which model fills which role, the fallback order, installing local models — in the **Models** panel rather than in config files.
+Manage everything else (which model fills which role, the fallback order, installing local models) in the **Models** panel rather than in config files.

 **Ollama** (optional) is the offline link at the end of every chain: